Application Deadlines: February 15 and August 1, 2018

 - Organizations and collectives may receive only one grant per calendar year through the Dance program and may not apply to other TAC discipline programs.
 However, TAC offers other types of granting opportunities through its Strategic Initiatives envelope, and you may be eligible to apply to one of these programs.
 Please consult TAC’s website for other granting opportunities.
 Organizations and collectives that receive a Dance Project grant may receive a maximum of one additional grant per calendar year and may not have more than two outstanding project reports at any time.

 - This program is not intended to support an organization or collective’s ongoing activities.
-For information about Annual Operating funding, please contact TAC’s Dance Officer.
+For information about Annual Operating funding, please contact TAC’s Dance Program Manager.

 The following are not eligible to apply to this program: